Tour starts on every single SATURDAY all year long.

 Day 1.
 Madrid - Caceres - Sevilla (560km ~ 348 miles)

 Continuation to Seville.
-Arrival, dinner and accommodation.
+Arrival, dinner, and accommodation.

 Day 2.
 Seville

-Breakfast in the hotel, followed by a proper city tour throughout Seville with a local guide, to admire this beautiful and also the largest city of Southern Spain.
+Breakfast in the hotel, followed by a proper city tour throughout Seville with a local guide, to admire this beautiful and also the largest city in Southern Spain.
 With numerous sights and attractions, this city will never leave visitors stuck for choice.
-Main highlights of the tour:
+The main highlights of the tour are:

-After the city tour you will have the afternoon off to rest or explore more on your own.
+After the city tour, you will have the afternoon off to rest or explore more on your own.

-Dinner and a night in Seville.
+Lunch, free time, and a night in Seville.

 Day 3.
 Seville - Cordoba (145km ~ 90 miles)

-Breakfast, then morning transfer to Cordoba - a beautiful ancient town in Andalusia as well as one of Spain's most famous historical monuments.
-You will have a proper tour through its historic center - a very charming place, with its patios and courtyards, decorated with pots of aromatic jasmine and geraniums and walk narrow, winding streets, lined with what must be some of the prettiest and most colorful houses in southern Spain.
-And of course you will enter the Mosque-Cathedral - the greatest dual-identity monument in Spain.
+Breakfast, then morning transfer to Cordoba, a beautiful ancient town in Andalusia as well as one of Spain's most famous historical monuments.
+You will have a proper tour through its historic center, a very charming place with its patios and courtyards, decorated with pots of aromatic jasmine and geraniums, and walk narrow, winding streets lined with what must be some of the prettiest and most colorful houses in southern Spain.
+And of course, you will enter the Mosque-Cathedral, the greatest dual-identity monument in Spain.

-Extending in a tangle of cobbled streets and squares to the north of the Mosque-Cathedral is Juderia - the city’s former Jewish quarter.
+Extending in a tangle of cobbled streets and squares to the north of the Mosque-Cathedral is Juderia, the city’s former Jewish quarter.
 This is a great area to stop for lunch, packed as it is with smart restaurants as well as superb no-frills tapas bars.

-Free evening, dinner and night in Cordoba.
+Free evening, dinner, and night in Cordoba.

 Day 4.
 Cordoba - Ronda - Costa del Sol (322km ~ 200 miles)

 Breakfast.
-Transfer and a first stop to the beautiful town of Ronda.
-Steeped in dark myths and bullfighting folklore, whilst boasting one of the most extraordinary locations in Spain, it is no wonder that Ronda has become Andalusia's third most visited place.
+Transfer and a first stop at the beautiful town of Ronda.
+Steeped in dark myths and bullfighting folklore, while boasting one of the most extraordinary locations in Spain, it is no wonder that Ronda has become Andalusia's third most visited place.
 With its world-famous New Bridge and bullring, as well as the hidden corners of the gorge on top of which it perches, Ronda will definitely not disappoint.
 You will have free time to explore the main highlights of this beautiful town.

-Later we'll continue to Costa del Sol.
+Later, we'll continue to the Costa del Sol.

-Day 5.
-Costa del Sol
+Day 5: Costa del Sol

 Day 6.
 Costa del Sol

 Breakfast.
-Another full day is at your full disposal.
+Another full day is at your disposal.
 A relaxing time at the beach while sipping on a cool drink is highly recommended.

 Day 7.
 Costa del Sol – Granada (180km ~ 112 miles)

-The tour to Alhambra is already quite extensive and includes a good part of walking, so it's your choice the rest of the day - to relax in the hotel or continue to explore the city of Granada on your own.
+The tour to Alhambra is already quite extensive and includes a good part of walking, so it's your choice the rest of the day: to relax in the hotel or continue to explore the city of Granada on your own.
 Suggested places to visit on the second half of the day:

 Dinner and night in Granada.